wiviw5/reuploads-discord.py/README.md

+This bot is older code, view https://github.com/wiviw5/CleverBot for "better" and "cleaner" code.

 # Reuploads Bot

 A Personal Discord Bot that Uploads files to discord channels and is able to save avatars, banners, and otherwise help out with managing server tasks.